emmajsadams/dstruct/README.md

 Data Structures & Algorithms for TypeScript and Javascript
 ====

-Current version: 0.0.1.
+Current version: 0.0.2.
 NOT READY FOR PRODUCTION!!
+Check back at the end of June.
  * NPM: https://www.npmjs.org/package/tscollections
  * Bower: http://bower.io/search/?q=tscollections